ko-nlp/Open-korean-corpora/README.md

 - In *Lang*, we note all the languages that the dataset handles.

 #### View at a Glance
 The table below describes the open Korean corpora investigated so far.
 To be updated along with our survey or PR.
 You can visit [Here](https://github.com/songys/AwesomeKorean_Data) for the Korean description, and more information regarding government-driven database.
+We removed the hyperlink for pages not working.

 1. *Benchmark studies*